jasperdegens/strata-frontend-exercise/README.md

 ## The Exercise

 Imagine we are building a competition for our users where we have a leaderboard and can view each users profiles.
-A visitor to the website can also like a user's profile.
+A visitor to the website can also like a user's profile, which will only be recorded for the current website visit.
 Your task is to complete the frontend code for two pages for a mock competition website.
 The two pages are outlines as the following:

 **1. Leaderboard:**
 - The leaderboard shows a list or grid view of the current user rankings.

 **2. User Profile:**
 - A user profile page will show the profile picture of a user and their user name.

+### Provided to you:
+There are several resources provided to you:
+- Most importantly, there is an API to get the current leaderborad.
+You can query it at: `api/leaderboard`.
+You can view how it works and it's type signatures at `pages/api/leaderboard/index.tsx`.
+It will return a new leaderboard order each time it is called.
+- The empty files for you to fill in at `pages/leaderboard/index.tsx` and `pages/user/[username].tsx`

 ---